Estimate Time9 min

 Can you have a Roth IRA and a 401(k)?

-Yes, you can have a Roth IRA and a 401(k) if you're eligible for your employer's 401(k) plan and you qualify to contribute to a Roth IRA.
-While it’s easy to find out if you're eligible for your employer's 401(k)—ask your benefits department—knowing whether you meet the IRS qualifications for contributing to a Roth IRA can be trickier.
+Yes, you can have a Roth IRA and a 401(k) if you're eligible to contribute to your employer's 401(k) plan and you qualify to contribute to a Roth IRA.
+While it’s easy to find out if you're eligible to contribute to your employer's 401(k)—ask your benefits department—knowing whether you meet the IRS qualifications for contributing to a Roth IRA can be trickier.

 What’s the difference between a Roth IRA and a 401(k)?

-In both account types, you can invest your contributions in securities including mutual funds, and those investments have the potential to grow while you save—either tax-deferred in a traditional 401(k) with pre-tax contributions or tax-free in a Roth IRA.1 With a 401(k), you’ll typically pay income taxes once you begin making withdrawals—though not on any after-tax contributions—and if you withdraw before age 59½ you may also pay a penalty.
+In both account types, you can invest your contributions in securities including mutual funds, and those investments have the potential to grow tax-deferred while you save.1 With a 401(k), you’ll typically pay income taxes once you begin making withdrawals—though not on any after-tax contributions—and if you withdraw before age 59½ you may also pay a penalty.
+401k plans do have a benefit over IRAs for early withdrawals, however.
+You can withdraw penalty free if you leave your employer sponsoring the plan in or after the year you turn 55.
 With a Roth IRA, you can withdraw as much as you’ve contributed—but not any investment earnings—at any time for any reason without paying taxes or penalties.
-If you’ve had the account open for at least 5 years and you’re over 59½ years old or you meet certain other qualifications, then you may be able to withdraw investment earnings tax-free and penalty-free.1
+If you’ve had the account open for at least 5 years and you’re over 59½ years old or you meet certain other qualifications, then you may be able to withdraw investment earnings tax-free and penalty-free.

-Some employers offer a second type of 401(k) called a Roth 401(k), which is a kind of hybrid between a Roth IRA and a 401(k) with some rules from each kind of plan.
+Some employers offer a second type of 401(k).
+A Roth 401(k) is a kind of hybrid between a Roth IRA and a 401(k) with some rules from each kind of plan.
 In a Roth 401(k), you invest after-tax money today and don't pay income taxes on your withdrawals in retirement.
 Learn more about contributing to a Roth vs. traditional 401(k).

 Benefits of having a Roth IRA and a 401(k)